robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

 #include <wavTrigger.h>
 ```

-However, if you're using an Arduino with at least 1 additional hardware serial
+However, if you're using an Arduino with at least one additional hardware serial
 port, you will not need AltSoftSerial.
 Instead, just make one small change to the
 library's **wavTrigger.h file**.
 Near the top of the file, look for: